Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: EXPERIMENTS AND RESULTS

-We hold that gains from our works are due to the multi-modal cues leveraged by the dual attention graphs.
-The graph structure enables the human node to leverage contextual cues from a wide-spread set of (primary and subsidiary) object instances that are dynamically updated by the independent attention mechanisms.
-Attention learns how---and which----contextual relations aid to disambiguate the inference.
-This ability is useful for the Rare category which consists of long-tail distribution samples.
-In conclusion, attending multi-modal cues is a powerful disambiguator.
-More details are presented in Sec. \ref{subsec:ablationStudies}.
+Our experiments show our model achieves the promising results on both HICO-DET and V-COCO.
+For fair comparison, results of all compared baselines are chosen with their object detectors trained on COCO dataset.

+On HICO-DET, we train our model three times to get the more convincing results.
+Our model obtains comparable results in all three categories with map of 20.27, 16.03, 21.54 respectively.
+We surpass GPNN that also uses GNN by 7.16 mAP gain.
+We also outperform most of multi-streams works \cite{gkioxari2018detecting, gao2018ican, xu2019learning, bansal2019detecting, gupta2018nofrills, Li_2019_CVPR, wan2019pose, 2019PeyreDetecting, houECCV2020visualCompositional, LiCVPR2020PaStaNet} including works that leveraged human pose \cite{gupta2018nofrills, Li_2019_CVPR, wan2019pose, LiCVPR2020PaStaNet} except \cite{kimECCV2020Co-occurrence} and \cite{LiCVPR2020detailed3d}.
+However, DJ-RN \cite{LiCVPR2020detailed3d} is resource-consuming for further leveraging the expensive 2D even 3D pose estimator for detailed joint representation.
+And ACP \cite{kimECCV2020Co-occurrence} is labor-intensive for explicitly constructing the action co-occurrence prior which is various in different datasets.
+Meanwhile, it also inserts the pose detector.
+However, our method tries to learn co-occurrence relationship implicitly by data-driven, and also demonstrates better disambiguating power with 20.27 mAP favorable result even without extra pose cues.

+On V-COCO, VS-GATs achieves 50.6 mAP which exceeds GPNN by 6.6 mAP and also outperforms most of other STOAs using multi-streams network except \cite{wan2019pose} and \cite{LiCVPR2020detailed3d}. \cite{wan2019pose} develops a well-defined \textit{Zoom-in Module} which utilizes \textit{fine-grained human pose} as well as \textit{body part features} to extract detailed local appearance cues, which makes their model surpass \cite{Li_2019_CVPR} by a great margin on the small-scale dataset.
+However, \cite{wan2019pose} and \cite{Li_2019_CVPR} have a similar performance on the more diverse dataset HICO-DET.
+Without the \textit{Zoom-in Module}, \cite{wan2019pose} obtains the result of 48.6, which worse than our model.
+ACP \cite{kimECCV2020Co-occurrence} which also use pose cues set up a new STOA result 53.0 mAP, which indicates explicitly leveraging the co-occurrence prior is more effective on the small-scale dataset than all other methods that explore this cues implicitly.

 In Fig. \ref{fig:perfDist}, we also visualize the performance distribution of our model across objects for a given interaction.
 As mentioned in \cite{gupta2018nofrills}, it still holds that interactions that occur with just a single object (e.g. 'kick ball' or 'flip skateboard') are easier to detect than those predicates that interact with various objects.
-Compared to \cite{gupta2018nofrills}, the median AP of interaction 'cut' and 'clean' shown in Fig. \ref{fig:perfDist} outperform those in \cite{gupta2018nofrills} by a considerable margin because our model does not only use single relation features but subsidiary ones as well.
+Compared to \cite{gupta2018nofrills}, the median AP of those interactions like 'cut' and 'clean' shown in Fig. \ref{fig:perfDist} outperform those in \cite{gupta2018nofrills} by a considerable margin.
+We hold that gains from our works are due to learning the rich contextual relationship by the dual attention graphs which enable each node to leverage contextual cues from a wide-spread set of (primary and subsidiary) other nodes as illustrated in \ref{subsec:readOut}.